IsaacAderogba/rxdom/README.md

 "hello, world!” using a function component

-You can also use an ES6 class to define a component.
+You can also use an ES6 class to define a component blueprint.
 This enables you to manage your own state and hook into lifecycle methods.
-Components are then “functionalized” using the static `Component.FC` method, leading to a consistent component usage experience.
+These blueprints are then “componentized” using the static `Component.compose` method, leading to a consistent component usage experience.

 ```typescript
 import { RxDOM, Component, h1 } from "@iatools/rxdom";